onnx/tensorflow-onnx/README.md

 #### --output_frozen_graph

-Saves the frozen and optimize tensorflow graph to file.
+Save the frozen and optimized tensorflow graph to a file for debug.

 ### <a name="summarize_graph"></a>Tool to get Graph Inputs & Outputs